 Moving To The Cloud

 We set-up all our client sites, apps and services in the cloud.
-We work heavily in the cloud, from a lift and shift migration to a small or large scale set-up.
-There are tremendous reasons for migrating to the cloud including security, speed, scalability and performance.
+We work heavily in cloud computing, from a lift and shift service migrations to gradual migrations into cloud.
+There are many reasons for migrating to the cloud is best for your business.

 Moving from an on-premise ('on-prem') set-up to the cloud can be daunting.
-Cloud hosting with global providers such as Google Cloud Platform ('GCP') and Amazon Web Services ('AWS') means all your data is automatically encrypted at rest with either 128 to 256 bit encryption.
-At every layer the cloud has security measures from infrastructure, network, endpoint, data, access management, application and security operations there isn't any area that isn't serviced.
+Using global cloud hosting providers such as Google Cloud Platform ('GCP') and Amazon Web Services ('AWS') will mean all your data is managed by large scale global teams on the clock 24/7.
+With security measures from infrastructure, network, endpoint, data, access management, application and security operations why would you set-up anywhere else?

 We can take advantage of blazing fast infrastructure with built-in autoscaling.
 In addition, you'll be set-up on world class infrastructure sitting on top of a gigantic private fiber network connecting the world.
 At this scale and being cross geographical regions it would be difficult for even the world's largest countries and governments set-up.
 There is no close alternative or second option.
 Never rack a local server again, talk to us about switching to the cloud today.

 It's difficult to scale when you need to spin up a new instance or rack a new server to take on new users or deploy more resourcing.
 With the cloud comes scale and with scale comes the ability to do things we can't achieve without it for instance virtually unlimited storage and compute power that the largest organisations in the world would use.
 With data becoming more and more readily available you'll need to quickly look at scalability for your organisation.